Pakketeretet2/rehuel/README.md

-Rehuel: A simple C++11 library for solving ordinary differential equations.
+Rehuel
 ==============

-Summary
+A simple C++11 library for solving ordinary differential equations.
 --------------

 Rehuel is a relatively simple C++11 library for solving ordinary differential